robjwells/robjwells.github.io/content/posts/2012/02/2012-02 - The Call of the Weird.md

 ---
-title: The Call of the Weird
+title: "The Call of the Weird"
 date: 2012-02-01 15:18
 tags: ["Books"]
 ---